Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 • Stomach acid already manages a wide range of foods at the same time.
 Mixing acidic fruits with starches does not inherently cause problems.

 • Some pairings help.
-For example, vitamin C from citrus improves absorption of non-heme iron from plant foods such as beans or spinach.
+For example, vitamin C from citrus improves absorption of non-heme iron from plant foods such as beans or spinach, enhancing nutrient absorption.

 Assorted foods arranged to show popular food-combining categories